faucetsdn/daq/docs/firebase.md

 6. Follow the [Firebase CLI setup instructions](https://firebase.google.com/docs/cli/).
 7. Goto the 'daq/firebase/` directory.
    * Run `firebase use` to set the GCP project to use (as created above).
-   * Run`firebase deploy` to deploy the Cloud Functions and static hosting pages.
+   * Run `firebase deploy` to deploy the Cloud Functions and static hosting pages.
-   * Follow the link to the _Hosting URL_ to see the newly installed pages.
+   * Follow the link to the indicated _Hosting URL_ to see the newly installed pages.